» Handle with care!

 » Signal handling guidelines

-1. Signal Handling should be done thoughtfully; some poorly designed apps ignore signals like SIGINT, which leads to frustrated users who unsuccessfully try to close the app using Ctrl+C.
+- Signal Handling should be done thoughtfully; some poorly designed apps ignore signals like

-3. The signal handler should be fast.
+SIGKILL(9)cannot be trapped as they are meant to forcibly shut down the application when all else fails. - The signal handler should be fast.
 The OS gives most applications just a small amount of time before it forcibly stops them.
 So, be mindful of this fact and do the bare minimum that is necessary.
 For instance, writing to a log or finishing your database transactions is good.
 However, doing time consuming computations or uploading large chunks of data to remote servers is not advisable.

-4. Use the right signal for the job: each signal has semantics attached to it, use them for the right job.
-A good example is Puma, the ruby web server which uses SIGTERM to shut down workers.
+- Use the right signal for the job: each signal has semantics attached to it, use them for the right job.
+A good example is Puma, the ruby web server which uses

-5. Signal.trap clobbers previous signal handlers.
+SIGTERMto shut down workers.
+Signal.trapclobbers previous signal handlers.
 So, use it with care.
 If you are writing a library, make sure you have a strong reason to use it.

 » Some good examples